-* If you can’t make these weekends or these hours, most of our artists would be happy to extend their hours or set up private viewings with you – just call them and ask!
-Call ahead also if you are mobility challenged: the majority of studios are not wheelchair accessible.
+* If you can’t make this weekend or these hours, most of our artists would be happy to extend their hours or set up private viewings with you – just call them and ask!

 “In The Beginning”

 a History from Don Monet, 2011